2006 Denver Broncos season: Week 3: at New England Patriots

 The Broncos traveled to Gillette Stadium to play the New England Patriots in a Sunday night game on September 24.
 The game was a rematch of the divisional playoff game of the previous season in which the Broncos beat the Patriots and ended their record 10-game playoff winning streak.
 The Broncos won 17–7, improving their record to 2–1.
-The Broncos scored a 23-yard field goal (by kicker Jason Elam) and a touchdown in the second quarter (a 32-yard TD pass from QB Jake Plummer to Javon Walker).
+The Broncos scored a 23-yard field goal (by kicker Jason Elam) and a touchdown in the second quarter (a 32-yard touchdown pass from quarterback Jake Plummer to Javon Walker).
 Plummer and Walker would hook up for another touchdown in the fourth quarter with an 83-yard touchdown pass.
 The Broncos held New England to only 50 yards on the ground, while Tatum Bell ran for 123 yards.
 The Patriots scored a touchdown in the fourth quarter when Tom Brady threw an 8-yard pass to Doug Gabriel.
 The Broncos became the first team since the 1942 Chicago Cardinals to begin their season with 11 straight quarters without allowing their opponents to score a touchdown.